Ladvien/ladvien.github.io/_posts/2018-04-29-arch-linux-deep-learning-gpu-environment.md

 This one was a bit closer to what I need.
 In fact, I did use the middle part.
 However, the mismatch was not mentioned.
 Of course, it's not the author's fault.
 At the time he wrote it I'm guessing the repositories matched.

-Alright, on to my take on the setup.
+Alright, on to my attempt.

 ### 1. Install Antergos (Arch Linux)
 I love me some Arch Linux.
 It's lightweight and avoids the long-term issues of other flavors.
 Plus, it is meant to be headless, so it's great for embedded projects.
-Given how many embedded projects I take on it made me accustomed to using it, and eventually, I made it my main desktop flavor.
-Specifically, I dual-boot it on my Mac Book Pro.
+Given how many embedded projects I take on it made me accustomed to using daily, eventually, I made it my main desktop flavor.
+It should sound too Linux-snobby, though, I dual-boot it on my Mac Book Pro.
 The one issue with Arch Linux is it can be a little unfriendly to new users--or those with limited time and cannot be bothered with the nuances of setup.
 Enter Antergos.

 Antergos is essentially Arch Linux with a desktop environment and a GUI installer.
 A perfect choice for my deep-learning endeavors.
 Really, you should check it out.
 Go now.